 In industry, radioactive isotopes are used in a variety of applications, including gauging the thickness of materials, detecting leaks in pipelines, and sterilizing medical equipment.
 They are also used in smoke detectors and in the production of nuclear energy.

 Recent developments in radiation detection technology have led to more sensitive and accurate instruments for measuring radioactivity.
-These instruments are used in a variety of applications, including environmental monitoring, nuclear security, and medical imaging.
+That's why these instruments are used in a variety of applications, including environmental monitoring, nuclear security, and medical imaging.
 Researchers are also developing new methods for safely storing and disposing of radioactive waste.
 The management of nuclear waste remains a significant challenge, and ongoing research is focused on developing more efficient and environmentally friendly methods for waste disposal.

 Tips and Expert Advice